-Students from any major at Cornell University who complete the 12 required credits achieve a minor in gerontology.
+Students from any major at Cornell University who complete the 12 required credits can achieve an undergraduate gerontology minor.
 One of two (3-credit) core courses and nine additional credits must be taken to complete the minor.
-For a full listing of courses, please see the gerontology minor worksheet.
-The Spring 2017 and Fall 2017 course lists are available now.

-The program also offers opportunities for undergraduates to become involved in research projects with faculty in the Bronfenbrenner Center and throughout the University.
+The undergraduate gerontology minor program also offers opportunities to become involved in research projects with faculty in the Bronfenbrenner Center and throughout the University.
 In addition, junior and senior students can apply to work as a teaching assistant for gerontology courses.

 For more information contact:

-Angel Khuu (Human Development, '17) was awarded the Kendal at Ithaca Scholarship for 2016–2017.
-This scholarship was established by an anonymous Kendal resident for students with a concentration in gerontology who are involved in outreach activities and anticipate a career in the field.
+Matthew Luebke (Human Development, ’22) was awarded the Kendal at Ithaca Scholarship for 2020–2021.
+This scholarship was established by an anonymous Kendal resident for students with a concentration in gerontology who are involved in research and outreach activities and anticipate a career in a related field.

 Gerontology Certificate: late 1980s-2010

 Prior to the approval of the Gerontology Minor in fall 2010, the College of Human Ecology offered a Gerontology Certificate.
 More than 170 students received certificates during that time.

 Spring 2021 Courses

 DEA Designing Age-Friendly Environments

 TR 9:40am – 10:55am, Feb 8 – May 14, 2021, Loebach, J.